 Reduced fee schemes

-If you don’t want to wait for the NHS queues and limited resources within our precious services, just google ‘reduced fee scheme’.
-I will write a separate blog about reduced fee schemes as some might see them as not ‘good enough’, when actually there are pros and cons to these services.
+If you don’t want to wait for the NHS queues and limited resources, google ‘reduced fee scheme psychotherapy’.
+I will write a separate blog about reduced fee schemes as some might see them as not ‘good enough’.
+There are pros and cons to these services.

 Get in touch if you want more advice as I make these decisions every day.
 Maybe I can advise you on where to look for your therapy beginning?